 When, in actuality, it is the stories your mind is telling you about those conditions and situations that is causing you to struggle and suffer.

-The things we search out in the external world to “make us happy” are fleeting.
+The things we search out in the outer world to “make us happy” are fleeting.
 They tap into that part of our brain that is focused on survival, that is sending messages that what we have is never enough, demanding “more, more, more!”

 As for the methods you’ve used to avoid experiencing difficult things, try not to judge yourself.
 Whether you have used alcohol or exercise, it is simply a pattern that developed because at some point you, innocently, stumbled upon the realization that whatever it was could change how you felt when you were uncomfortable.
+It is no reflection on who you are at your core.

 Our normal and natural tendency is to resist the experience of difficult emotions.
 We often react automatically and act in ways to numb, avoid, or distract.
 But, by learning to embrace our full range of human emotions, we remove so much of the suffering in our lives.
 When we don’t waste our energy wishing away what is, resisting the experience, ignoring or denying, or otherwise avoiding our emotions, they lose their power.
 By staying with the emotion, we can listen to the message it is bringing to us.